Princess Marina of Greece and Denmark: Later life and death

 After her husband's death, the Duchess of Kent continued to be an active member of the British royal family, carrying out a wide range of royal and official engagements.
 She was the president of the Wimbledon All England Lawn Tennis and Croquet Club for 26 years.
 She was also the president of the Royal National Lifeboat Institution from 1943 until her death and was awarded the RNLI's gold medal in 1967 to mark this contribution.
-One of her first cousins was Prince Philip (later the Duke of Edinburgh), who married her niece, the future Queen Elizabeth II, in 1947.

-In 1947, Princess Marina visited Greece and Italy.
+In 1947, Marina visited Greece and Italy.
 In June 1952 the Duchess laid the foundation stone of the new St Mark's Church in Bromley, London, which had been damaged in the war.

 In 1952, the Duchess also visited Sarawak (then a British Crown Colony), where she laid the foundation stone of the Cathedral of St Thomas in Kuching.
 She also visited the Batu Lintang camp, a Japanese internment camp during World War II which had been converted to a teacher training college, and the city of Sibu, where she opened the outpatient department of the Lau Kheng Howe Hospital.

+In 1954 Marina was granted an Apartment at Kensington Palace as a permanent grace-and-favour residence in London.
+During her early widowhood Marina had often stayed with her mother-in-law Queen Mary at the latter's London Residence at Marlborough House; however the old Queen's death in 1953 had created a need for Marina to have a London base on her own.
+The Apartment had stood vacant for nearly fifteen years, having previously been the home of Princess Louise, Duchess of Argyll prior to her death in 1939.
+Louise's apartment was deemed too large for Marina's needs, its eastern half was divided to create Apartment 1A.
+The budget for the conversion and renovation works was budgeted at £80,000 but ultimately cost £127,000.
+During the works, Marina was reportedly on the verge of removing an original Wren staircase inside Apartment 1, finding it "too much like a servant's staircase", and too narrow for descending in full evening dress; the staircase was preserved after palace officials intervened to prevent its destruction.
+Marina and her three children took up residence in October 1955, and Apartment 1 continued to be her home until her death in 1968.